An Exegetical Commentary

 "Woe to you, scribes and Pharisees, hypocrites!
 For you tithe mint and dill and cummin, and have neglected the weightier provisions of the law: justice and mercy and faithfulness; but these are the things you should have done without neglecting the others."
 (Matt 23:23 NASB)

-As a forensic word dikaioō is a word picture of a trial with a heavenly Judge and a righteous standard against which people are measured and evaluated.
+The Hebrew and Greek verbs function as a word picture of a trial with a heavenly Judge and a righteous standard against which people are evaluated.
 One case before the court is an innocent person wrongly accused.
 The outcome of that trial vindicates the person's character and he is acquitted.
-Throughout the Tanakh the verb occurs only in this acquittal scenario.
+Throughout the Tanakh the verb occurs only in this acquittal or vindication scenario.
 In other words the person is actually righteous and the verb describes the defense of that person's character.
 The same usage may also be found in the apostolic narratives (Matt 11:19; 12:37; Luke 7:29; 10:29; 18:14), and Paul also applies this sense in some passages (Rom 3:4; 4:2; 1Cor 4:4; 1Tim 3:16).

 14― For when Gentiles, not having the Torah should do by nature the things of Torah, these, not having the Torah, are a law to themselves,